Bevy Components

 This is useful for when inserting components individually can be repetitive.
 Or we want to ensure all players are spawned with a certain set of components.

-Its important to understand that a bundle does not actually exist.
+Bundles are only used for adding groups of components and then they cease to exist.
 You cannot query for them.
-They are only used for adding groups of components and then they cease to exist.

 #[derive(Bundle)]